Animal Welfare Act 1999

 You could also call this:

-"Looking after animals when moving them by car, plane, or boat"
+"Looking after animals when moving them"

-When you are in charge of a vehicle, aircraft, or ship that is transporting an animal, you must make sure the animal's welfare is properly looked after.
-You need to provide the animal with a reasonably comfortable and secure place to be, and give it enough food and water.
-If you are transporting an animal, it is your responsibility to ensure its basic needs are met.
+You are in charge of a vehicle, aircraft, or ship with an animal on it.
+You must make sure the animal's welfare is looked after.
+You need to give the animal a comfortable and secure place to be, as well as enough food and water.
+You are responsible for the animal's care when transporting it.
+If you do not take care of the animal, you can get in trouble.
+You will commit an offence if you do not follow the rules without a good reason.

 This text is automatically generated.
 It might be out of date or be missing some parts.
 Find out more about how we do this.